limonana/MyBlog/TddVictoryStory/TddVictoryStory.md

 Do you want to guess ?
 I found a bug ! :griningEmoji A really stupid bug which caused by refactoring.
 DBLoader pass false instead of loadSubProjects.
 ```
-DBLoader{
+DBLoader
+{
     public ProjectTree Load(ObjectIdentifier projectId,bool loadSubProjects)
     {
         …
-    var projectTree = WorkitemsLoader.Load(projectId , false);
+        var projectTree = WorkitemsLoader.Load(projectId , false); //false is the bug. should pass loadSubProjects
-    ….
+        …
     }
 }

-WorkitemsLoader{
+WorkitemsLoader
+{
-public ProjectTree Load(ObjectIdentifier projectId , bool recursiveLoading){
+    public ProjectTree Load(ObjectIdentifier projectId , bool recursiveLoading)
-…..
+    {
+        …
     }
 }
 ```
-It seems that the habit if writing tests before we are aware of the implementation is affacting the choise of which tests we write and of course which bugs we will find.
+It seems that the habit of writing tests before we are aware of the implementation is affacting the choise of which tests we write and of course which bugs we will find.

 <!-- add link to why I LOVE TDD -->